angr/angr-dev/admin/README.md

-## Create a virtual environment for angr release
+## Creating a virtual environment for angr release

 ```
 mkvirtualenv angr-release